Aure0/discordGPT/README.md

 A Discord chatbot to use chatGPT, fully written using chatGPT.

 # Usage
--ask to ask something
--ask --tts_en to use TTS gbjnerij
+-ask to ask something, --tts_en to use TTS in english in your answer, -tts_fr to use TTS in french in your answer.